-The Danish Building Code "BR15" lays down the following requirements:
+The Danish Building Code BR18, Article 443, lays down the following requirements for residential buildings:

-Each habitable room as well as the dwelling overall must have a minimum external air supply of 0.3 l/s per m2.
+Habitable rooms as well as the dwelling overall must at any time have a minimum external air supply of 0.3 l/s per m2 of heated floor area.
+This also applies when using demand controlled ventilation systems.